Bernie Sanders on the Minimum Wage

-In July 2018, Bernie called out Disney CEO Bob Iger for accepting a $400 billion pay package while Disney workers struggled to provide for their families.
+In July 2018, Bernie called out Disney CEO Bob Iger for accepting a $400 million pay package while Disney workers struggled to provide for their families.

 One month later, bowing to public pressure and the year-long union negotiation, Disney agreed to raise the minimum wage for its union workers to $15 an hour.

 Bernie didn’t stop there.
 He kept up his public pressure of Disney and proposed that the company use the profits from the blockbuster Avengers film to pay its workers more.

 So what does this have to with the minimum wage?

 Everything.
 Because the minimum wage is so low — a “starvation wage” according to Bernie — companies like Walmart can exploit both workers and American taxpayers, by forcing its employees to heavily depend on public assistance programs to survive.

 Watch Bernie question a representative from the Manhattan Institute of Policy Research, a conservative American think-tank, on Walmart and the minimum wage in this 2014 hearing: